xiaoming0812/CitaviProjects/README.md

 # Overview about my projects for Citavi

 This repository serves as an overview of all projects related to the literature management software Citavi.
-My work is divided into macros I use to quickly read information and useful tools in  form of add-ons.
+My work is divided into macros I use to quickly read information and useful tools in  form of addons.

 ## Macros